 To protect and serve

-How long have you been in law enforcement?
+How long have you been in the fire service/emergency medical service?

-What other law enforcement positions/departments have you served in?
+What other fire service/emergency medical service agencies have you served with?

 What’s the best part of your day?